Advantech-EdgeSync-Containers/Advantech-YOLO-Vision-Applications/README.md

 ## Before You Start
-Before proceeding, ensure that your system meets the required [System Requirements](#system-requirements).
+Before proceeding, ensure that your system meets the required [general-required-packages-on-host-system](#general-required-packages-on-host-system).
 If you encounter any issues or inconsistencies in your environment, please consult our [Troubleshooting Wiki](https://github.com/Advantech-EdgeSync-Containers/GPU-Passthrough-on-NVIDIA-Jetson/wiki/Advantech-Containers'-Troubleshooting-Guide) for solutions and to verify that all prerequisites are properly satisfied

-- Ensure the following components are installed on your [Host System](#system-requirements):
+- Ensure the following components are installed on your device along with other packages mentioned in the [general-required-packages-on-host-system](#general-required-packages-on-host-system):
   - **Docker**
   - **Docker Compose**
   - **NVIDIA Container Toolkit**